Rhetoric (Aristotle): Background

-The study of rhetoric was contested in classical Greece: on the one side were the sophists, and on the other side were Socrates, Plato, and Aristotle.
+The study of rhetoric was contested in classical Greece: on one side were the sophists, and on the other were Socrates, Plato, and Aristotle.
 The trio saw rhetoric and poetry as tools that were too often used to manipulate others by appealing to emotion and omitting facts.
-They particularly accused the sophists, including Gorgias and Isocrates, of this manipulation.
-Plato, particularly, laid the blame for the arrest and the death of Socrates at the feet of sophistical rhetoric.
-In stark contrast to the emotional rhetoric and poetry of the sophists was a rhetoric grounded in philosophy and the pursuit of enlightenment.
+They accused the sophists in particular—including Gorgias and Isocrates—of this sort of manipulation.
+Plato blamed sophistical rhetoric for the arrest and the death of Socrates.
+In contrast to the emotional rhetoric and poetry of the sophists was a type of rhetoric grounded in philosophy and the pursuit of enlightenment.